AayudhPanchal/Diabetic-Foot-Ulcer-Detection/README.md

 1. ```bash git clone https://github.com/AayudhPanchal/Diabetic-Foot-Ulcer-Detection.git```
 1. ```bash cd Diabetic-Foot-Ulcer-Detection```
 1. Download your DataSet and split it into train, test and val folders as in the Notebook.
-1. This is how your folder structure should be :
+1. This is how your folder structure should be inside Diabetic-Foot-Ulcer-Detection:
 ```bash
 ├───models
 ├───test